 Small Business Administration home page

 SBA is a Federal agency charged with assisting small businesses.
-Their claim to fame: in the late '70's they made a small business loan to Apple Computers.
+Their claim to fame: in the late '70's they made a small business loan to Apple Computer.
 Whoopee.
 Actually, they are not as bad as the Minority Business Development Agency (see our comments below), but our conversations with minority and women business owners indicate that SBA is not as effective or as helpful as one would think.
 Still, if you are seeking business financing from a bank, you need to know who these guys are.
 Truly, a lender of last resort.

 SBA Loan Forms.
 You'll need these if you are seeking an SBA loan: